spotinst/help/src/docs/spot-pc/getting-started/onboarding-workflow_v2.md

 ##	Step: Confirm Azure AD Sync
 <a href="https://docs.spot.io/spot-pc/_media/onboarding-workflow2-05.png" target="_blank"><img style="float: right;" src="/spot-pc/_media/onboarding-workflow2-05.png" hspace=20 vspace=20 alt="Click Image for Full Size" width="600"> </a>
 Azure AD Connect is required for some Domain deployment types, when required the Spot PC workflow will check for active AD Connect sync activity.
 If none is found instructions are shown for deploying that application and a re-check button is available.
+More information on AD Connect can be found [here.](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/whatis-azure-ad-connect)

 ###	Check Status
 Clicking Check Status will re-poll the Azure environment to verify a successful AD Connect sync.